tasdikrahman/pyzipcode-cli/README.rst

 -  Written in uncomplicated ``python``
 -  Supports all the Country codes specified in the ISO specification i.e all **264 countries** where they have a pin code.

+   You can find a list of all the country codes at `countries.json <https://github.com/prodicus/pyzipcode-cli/blob/master/assets/countries.json>`__
 -  Gives ouput in a ``dict`` form or a ``JSON`` format
 -  Fast and easy to use